rayforman/rayforman/README.md

 ## About Me

 Welcome to my profile!
 Here's where I work on my passion projects.
-I'm a software developer who's interested in climate action, artificial intelligence, and animation.
+I'm a software developer who's interested in fintech, climate action, artificial intelligence, and animation.
 In my life, I want to use technology to inspire people and save the world.

 **Education:**
 | | | | |